 Interest bearing borrowings are initially recognised at a carrying value equivalent to the proceeds received net of issue costs associated with the borrowings.
 After initial recognition, interest bearing borrowings are subsequently measured at amortised cost using the effective interest rate method.

 Dividends

-Interim dividends to shareholders are recognised in the year in which they are paid.
+Interim dividends to shareholders are recognised in the year of the ex-dividend date.

 Associates